KLayout/klayout/macbuild/ReadMe.md

 * "RsysPhb38"  means that Ruby is OS-bundled; Python is 3.8 from Homebrew.
 4. Copy/move the generated application bundle **`klayout.app`** to your **`/Applications`** directory for installation.
 ### Important ###
-So far, deployment of Homebrew Ruby is not supported. <br>
+So far, the deployment of Homebrew Ruby is not supported. <br>
-Therefore, if you intend to use "-y" option, you need to use "-r sys" for building.
+Therefore, if you intend to use the "-y" option for deployment, you need to use the "-r sys" option for building.

 ### 6E.
 Fully Anaconda3-flavored build with Anaconda3 Ruby 2.5 and Anaconda3 Python 3.8
 ```